 Get more plant advice:

-This story was originally published September 14, 2016.
-It has been updated with new information.
+This story was originally published in September 2016 and has since been updated with new information.